umich-brcf-bioinf/2022-02-28-umich-computational-foundations/source/Module99_Wrap_up.md

   - About <a class="external" href="https://arc.umich.edu/greatlakes/" target="_blank">Great Lakes HPC</a>.
   - About the ARC <a class="external" href="https://arc.umich.edu/umrcp/" target="_blank">Research Computing Package</a>.
   - Videos on <a class="external" href="https://www.mivideo.it.umich.edu/channel/ARC-TS%2BTraining/181860561/" target="_blank">getting started with Great Lakes</a>. (available to UM folks)

-#### Training and support
-Learning computational techniques is more like a process than a task.
-Resources to consider:

-  - For intro lessons and workshops in Bash / Git / R / Python :
-    <a class="external" href="https://software-carpentry.org/lessons/" target="_blank">Software Carpentry</a>
-    and the <a class="external" href="https://umcarpentries.org/" target="_blank">UM Software Carpentry Group</a>.
-  - Upcoming <a class="external" href="https://arc.umich.edu/events/" target="_blank">UM Advanced Research Computing workshops</a>.
-  - &nbsp; <a class="external" href="https://um-isr-coderspace.slack.com" target="_blank">UM CoderSpaces Slack</a> and <a class="external"  href="https://datascience.isr.umich.edu/events/coderspaces/" target="_blank">UM CoderSpaces "office hours"</a>.

 ---